Here’s part 2 of our best ways to reduce your tax series:

 If you have a partner, it can be possible to adjust your finances between you, to optimise your tax circumstances.

-For example, if as a couple you have shared savings in a short term account, earning some interest, it would be beneficial to invest that money in the name of the lowest income earner, because they will pay the least tax on the interest earned on that savings.
+For example, if as a couple you have shared savings in a short term account, earning some interest, it may be beneficial to invest that money in the name of the lowest income earner, because they will pay the least tax on the interest earned on that savings.
 Your financial advisor can help you make the most of this.

 Do you plan to sell an asset that is subject to Capital Gains Tax (CGT)?
 One of the most common examples is a rental property or a house that has ever been rented out (including airbnb).